Habits of Happy, Strong and Successful Disability Moms

 They surround themselves with a great support network.
 Negativity begets negativity.
 You have to make a conscious decision to surround yourself with the best.
 That doesn’t by any means that great disability moms are clique-y.
 To the contrary, they are more accepting because they have watched their own babies experience social rejection.
 But great disability moms build each other up, even when they are not feeling up to it.

 They are resilient and solution-oriented.
-A few years ago I was doing a day of lobbying at our State Capitol with some other special needs moms.
-One whom I particularly admire, she is just so great and inspirational.
+A few years ago I was doing a day of lobbying at our State Capitol with some other disability moms.
+One whom I particularly admire, she is just so great.
 Anyway, it was near the end of a very long day, the adults were tired, the kids were worn out and my child started to unravel.
 One of our go-to items in these situations is chocolate milk, which one of our escorts quickly acquired from the cafeteria.
 Thing is–Kevin needs a straw or a sippy cup, he can’t drink from a single-serve bottle like we were just handed.
 Ugh, right?
 So I turned to her, and her daughter is tube fed, and I said, “Do you by chance have any unused tubing that I could use as a straw?”
 We looked at each other, realized the ridiculousness yet practicality of my suggestion and burst into laughter.
-“I just love hanging around special needs moms,” she said.
+“I just love hanging around disability moms,” she said.
 “We never stop trying to fix a problem!”